 “No one wants to work anymore,” employers cry out in agony.
 At first glance, you feel for them.
 Their businesses suffer because they can’t find workers.

 However, when you dig a little deeper, you find that the ones who shout loudest about no one wanting to work treat employees the worst.

-One young worker came to Reddit seeking advice after their boss denied vacation time.
+One of these young worker came to the internet seeking advice after their boss denied vacation time.